Campus Aerial

 Abby Owings

-Owings was named to the WBCA Thirty Under 30 list for the second time in her career (2025, 2022).
+Owings is a two-time WBCA Thirty Under 30 selection (2025, 2022).
 The WBCA Thirty Under 30 program was created to recognize 30 up-and-coming women's basketball coaches aged 30 and under at all levels of the game.
-Each honoree has exemplified their involvement in community service, mentorship and impact on others, professional manner, and attitude and professional association involvement.

 Owings most recently served as an assistant coach/recruiting coordinator at Eastern Kentucky from 2021-23.
 She assisted the Colonels to a 33-30 record, including a 22-8 home mark, and orchestrated recruiting efforts in their transition to the ASUN conference.